 And there are some limits when shooting with smaller image sizes set.
 You can find more details about this on page 84 of the PDF manual.

-Where to Find the Ricoh GR III
+Price & Availability of the Ricoh GR III

 Ricoh GR III Accessories & Replacement Parts